hcarnes/hcarnes.github.io/_posts/2018-08-14-git_subtree.markdown

 ```

 # Next time
-Next time I am creating a relatively simple full stack applicaiton, I would start out by creating different repositories for the frontend and backennd and I would deploy them to Heroku at the beginning of the development process instead of waiting until the end.
+Next time I am creating a relatively simple full stack applicaiton, I would start out by creating different repositories for the frontend and backend and I would deploy them to Heroku at the beginning of the development process instead of waiting until the end.